fluidsonic/fluid-json/README.md

 | `JSONDecoderCodec`         | Interface for decoding a value of a specific Kotlin type using a `JSONDecoder`.
 | `JSONEncoder`              | Interface which extends `JSONWriter` to enable writing values of any Kotlin type as JSON using `JSONCodecProvider`s for type mapping.
 | `JSONEncoderCodec`         | Interface for encoding a value of a specific Kotlin type using a `JSONEncoder`.
-| `JSONException`            | Exception which is thrown whenever JSON cannot be written or read for non-IO reasons (e.g. malformed JSON, wrong state in reader/writer, missing type mapping).
+| `JSONException`            | Exception base class which is thrown whenever JSON cannot be written or read for non-IO reasons (e.g. malformed JSON, wrong state in reader/writer, missing type mapping).
 | `JSONParser`               | Interface for high-level reusable JSON parsers which support only basic types.
 | `JSONReader`               | Interface for low-level JSON parsing on a token-by-token basis.
 | `JSONSerializer`           | Interface for high-level reusable JSON serializers which support only basic types.